flashbots/flashbots-docs/docs/flashbots-core/releases/alpha-v0.2.md

 - relay only accepts v0.2 bundles, v0.1 bundle submission is deprecated
 - v0.2 bundles are converted to v0.1 bundles by the relay and sent to the v0.1 miners over RPC
 - relay starts sending v0.2 bundles to the v0.2 mev-geth miners over RPC
-- miners are asked to start requesting bundles over websockets in preparation for RPC deprecation

 Rollback plan:
 - If the v0.2 mev-geth nodes are having issues, notify miners to continue pointing hashpower to v0.1 nodes

 **May 31st**: v0.1 mev-geth deprecation
-- relay only delivers v0.2 bundles to miners over websockets and stops sending v0.2 bundles over RPC
 - relay stops converting v0.1 bundles and stops sending bundles to miners v0.1 mev-geth miners

-Rollback plan:
-- If bundle delivery over websockets is having issues, re-enable sending bundles over RPC

 ## Upgrade Steps